WorldHistoricalGazetteer/whg3/Installation.md

-# Install WHG3 from Docker Files
+# Install WHG3 from Docker Files (draft in progress 23 June 2024)

 ## Introduction